 In addition, as you know, customary international law depends in part on State practice and is subject to change over time.
-This is less so in the case of treaty or convention-based international law, which comes from written and agreed-upon by not being a party to the Convention and relying on customary international law, our rights within the maritime domain are less well defined than the rights enjoyed by virtually all of the other nations within the PACOM AOR, and around the world with over 160 nations as parties.
+This is less so in the case of treaty or convention-based international law, which comes from written and agreed-upon terms and conditions that are contained in such treaties or conventions.
+Ironically, by not being a party to the Convention and relying on customary international law, our rights within the maritime domain are less well defined than the rights enjoyed by virtually all of the other nations within the PACOM AOR, and around the world with over 160 nations as parties.
 Moreover, by remaining outside the Convention, we leave ourselves potentially in a situation where other nations feel they can ignore the Convention's provisions when dealing with the United States, in favor of what they may view as less clear and more subjective obligations that may exist in customary international law.

 As the Asia Pacific region continues to rise, competing claims and counter claims As the Asia Pacific region continues to rise, competing claims and counter claims in the maritime domain are becoming more prominent.
-Nowhere is this more preva-lent than in the South China Sea.
-Numerous claimants have asserted broad terri-torial and sovereignty rights over land features, sea space, and resources in the area.
-The United States has consistently encouraged all parties to resolve their dis-putes peacefully through a rules-based approach.
+Nowhere is this more prevalent than in the South China Sea.
+Numerous claimants have asserted broad territorial and sovereignty rights over land features, sea space, and resources in the area.
+The United States has consistently encouraged all parties to resolve their disputes peacefully through a rules-based approach.
 The Convention is an important component of this rules-based approach and encourages the peaceful resolution of maritime disputes.
-Here again though, the effectiveness of the U.S. message is somewhat less credible than it might otherwise be, due to the fact that we are not a party to the Convention a party to the Convention.
+Here again though, the effectiveness of the U.S. message is somewhat less credible than it might otherwise be, due to the fact that we are not a party to the Convention. a party to the Convention.